 Individually, the drivers are important.
 But it’s the combination of all four that create true customer-centric leadership.
 Each driver impacts the next.
 For example, if your team isn’t engaged and excited about the customer-centric direction you’re championing, find out whether the broader team is connected to the purpose and understands the strategy.
 Clarifying the direction will help.
-And if the organization is truly engaged and excited but execution is still failing, the question to ask is whether leaders are executing their prioritized leadership tasks in cascading the customer-centric direction consistently and effectively.
+And if the organisation is truly engaged and excited but execution is still failing, the question to ask is whether leaders are executing their prioritised leadership tasks in cascading the customer-centric direction consistently and effectively.

 Moving through the Vision to Results framework (see Figure 1) is both sequential and iterative.
 It logically flows from top to bottom while at the same time “looping back.”
-Team members assimilate change at different rates; while one segment of your organization may fully embrace the customer-centric direction, others may be negatively impacted by changes and therefore will be slower to adapt to the change.
+Team members assimilate change at different rates; while one segment of your organisation may fully embrace the customer-centric direction, others may be negatively impacted by changes and therefore will be slower to adapt to the change.
 As well, team members can initially get on board with a change and be enthused, only to find out later there are negative implications.
 In that case, the customercentric leader will need to go “back up” to Engage & Excite.

 Effective relationship management from leader recognises where team members are and engages with the Vision to Results framework at the appropriate level.